sujnanpatil/Dynamic-Copilot/Labs/Lab-03.md

 In this lab, you will perform:

-- View and save email summary to CRM
+- Task 1: View and save email summary to CRM
-- Draft an email message
+- Task 2: Draft an email message

 ## Excercise 1: View and save email summary to CRM